 Buying and maintaining a narrowboat is not something that should be rushed into.
 You may be full of enthusiasm and raring to get onboard, but first lets look at whats involved and plan ahead.
 Planning is a key part to getting the right boat and keeping the buying process as stress free as possible.

-The good news is there a variety of differently priced narrow boats on
+Set a budget The good news is there a variety of differently priced narrow boats on

 the market, anything from a few thousand pounds up to over a hundred thousand pounds.
 So work out what your budget is and stick to it.
 Remember you will have

 other costs to pay once you become the proud owner of your new vessel, so it’s

 better in the long run to have some funds set aside to pay for maintenance, insurance, mooring fees, ongoing running cots and unforeseen problems.